EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Spells/Occult_Spells.md

 Additional Actions: Yes
 Range: Half/Full
 Increases offensive penalty: Yes
 Description: You attempt to poison target with summoned dagger that you throw at them.
-On successfull spell save you give target Venom 5 status.
+On successfull spell test you give target Venom 5 status.
 For 1 additional *Action token* you can change range from Half to Full.
 If you use spell slot of 3rd level or higher Venom x status is changed to Poison x status.
 If you use spell slot of 5th level or higher Venom x status is changed to Toxin x status.